We’re Ready to Host You, When The Time is Right.

 Of course, Ontario Provincial Parks aren’t the only great camping option in Ontario’s Southwest.
 There is a diverse range of private camping operations and trailer parks in the region as well.
 Browse the list here.
 It’s wise to book private sites early too.
 As more and more people discover that Ontario’s Southwest is home to Ontario’s best beaches, finding a campsite during the busy summer months is getting trickier.
 In fact, last year the camping cabins at Camper’s Cove were all booked for the summer by the end of April!

 If you like the idea of camping but are unsure if you’re up for tent life, consider renting a cabin for a summer camping trip.
-Our Past Tents blog post identifies great options, including Wilderness Pods at Long Point Eco-Adventures, covered camping wagons at Texas Longhorn Ranch, an old train station at Otter River Farms and more.
+Our Past Tents blog post identifies great options, including Wilderness Pods at Long Point Eco-Adventures, covered camping wagons at Texas Longhorn Ranch (wagons are closed for the 2020 season due to Covid-19), an old train station at Otter River Farms and more.
 Read the Past Tents blog post.

 Would you like even more helpful Ontario’s Southwest travel tips and special offers delivered right to your inbox throughout the year?
 Sign up to receive our Ontario’s Southwest email updates now.